-> - Making a false or misleading statement about how much you owe
+- Making false or misleading statements, including about how much you owe

-As a servicemember, you may also face some situations not encountered by civilians.
+As a servicemember, you may also face some additional debt collection situations.
 For example:

 - Chain of command.
-A debt collector may contact your chain of command without your permission but usually only to find out your location, what your phone number is, and where you work.
-A debt collector trying to locate you may not tell your supervisor or commander that you owe a debt.
-Typically, they may only speak to your supervisor or commander once to get your location information, and they can’t call if they already have this information.
+A debt collector can contact your chain of command without your permission but usually only to find out your location, what your phone number is, and where you work.
+A debt collector trying to locate you cannot tell your supervisor or commander that you owe a debt.
+Typically, they can only speak to your supervisor or commander once to get your location information, and they can't call if they already have this information.

 - Uniform Code of Military Justice (UCMJ).
 A debt collector cannot prosecute you under the UCMJ - only the military can do that.
 However, servicemembers are expected to pay their legitimate financial obligations in a proper and timely manner.
 Failure to pay a legitimate obligation may result in disciplinary action under the UCMJ, but only if certain conditions are met.
 For example, there cannot be a genuine dispute between you and the debt collector about the debt.

 - Security clearance.
-A debt collector is not permitted under the FDCPA to share information about your debt without your permission with a third party, such as a security manager, supervisor, or commander.
-You should know that failing to pay your debts on time can result in negative information being reported to credit reporting companies, which may be considered when your security clearance is up for review.
+Under the FDCPA, a debt collector is not permitted to share information about your debt without your permission with a third party, such as a security manager, supervisor, or commander.
+Failing to pay your debts on time can result in negative information being reported to credit reporting companies, which can lower your credit score and may cause your security clearance to be pulled when it is up for review.
 Servicemembers are expected to pay their legitimate financial obligations in a proper and timely manner.

 There are different ways to respond when a debt collector contacts you.
 Depending on your situation, we have sample letters that can help if you: